daattali/beautiful-jekyll/_posts/2021-12-09-rpi-vision.md

 <h2>Face Detection</h2>

 <p>
-In the first part of this project, I used PCA on a large dataset of people's faces to determine the L2-distance between a sample face image projected in the PCA-space, and the so-called **eigen-faces**.  **Eigen-faces** are just eigen-vectors in the PCA-space.
+In the first part of this project, I used PCA on a large dataset of people's faces to determine the L2-distance between a sample face image projected in the PCA-space, and the so-called <strong>eigen-faces</strong>.  <strong>Eigen-faces</strong> are just eigen-vectors in the PCA-space.
 By thresholding the distance between a sample projection and the eigen-vectors of the PCA-space, we can create a classifier for whether or not there is a face present in the picture.
 A smaller L2-distance would mean that whatever pattern is in the image, is has features that resemble a human face, while a larger L2-distance would indicate that whatever is in the image does not have much similarity to a human face.
 Shown below is a sample video of my detector deployed on a Raspberry Pi camera:
 <p/>

 <p>